lmcgill/website/content/publication/snoqualmie_isotopes.md

 title: "Spatiotemporal dynamics of water sources in a mountain river basin inferred through δ2H and δ18O of water"
 subtitle: ""
-summary: "Geologic and discharge data was integrated with water isotopes to create a conceptual model of streamflow generation for the Snoqualmie River. "
+summary: "Geologic and discharge data was integrated with water isotopes to create a conceptual model of streamflow generation. "
 authors: [L.M.
 McGill, J.R.
 Brooks, E.A Steel]